What To Include On Your Wedding Invitations

 I doubt this is going to be a 5-minute job.

-There are so many fabulous wedding stationery designers producing some fantastic wedding invitations it might take you a while to find the right designer and actual design for your wedding invitation.
+There are so many fabulous wedding stationery designers producing fantastic wedding invitations that it might take a while to find the right designer and actual design for your wedding invitation.

 Are you going digital or paper?

 That might be the first decision you have to make.

 Although just about everything in life these days is digital, I still love to see a paper invitation coming in in the post; there’s just something about it that gets me excited.